McGuinn Hall 219

 Social and Spatial Inequality, Community Based Participatory Research, Youth Empowerment, Neighborhood Effects

-Dr. Teixeira is the recipient of prestigious awards including the Society for Social Work and Research Outstanding Dissertation Award (2015), and the Association for Community Organization and Social Administration (ACOSA) Emerging Scholar Award (2016).
-She is currently a member of the editorial boards of the Child and Adolescent Social Work Journal and the Journal of Community Practice.
+Dr. Teixeira is the recipient of prestigious awards, including the Society for Social Work and Research Outstanding Dissertation Award (2015), and the Association for Community Organization and Social Administration (ACOSA) Emerging Scholar Award (2016).
+Dr. Teixeira is a member of the Board of Directors for the Society for Social Work and Research (SSWR) and is currently a member of the editorial boards of the Child and Adolescent Social Work Journal and the Journal of Community Practice.

 Teixeira, S., Lombe, M., Figuereo, V.*, Chu, Y*., Wang, K.*, Bartholomew, M.*, Rosales, R.*, Perez-Aponte, J.*, McRoy, R., Rambo, D., & Mayes, L. (2020).
 University and community agency partnerships: Implications for teaching, scholarship, and service.
 Journal of Social Work Education, https://doi.org/10.1080/10437797.2020.1713943